OpenBankProject/OBP-JVM/README.md

   * Implement a version of the service provider interface
   * Pick an encoding (or implement your own)
   * Pick a transport (or implement your own)

+When not using this library to implement the south, all you need to do is look at the message format below and read and write those.
+The current version uses JSON and should be implementation language independent.
+(If not, please file a bug)

 #### Implementing the SPI